minakamoto/pcshscr2023/docs/th/2nd.md

 คำแนะนำ:

-- About API
+- เกี่ยวกับ API

   - APIs are communication interfaces between programs and are generally broadly divided into RestAPI and GraphQL.
     - RestAPI is a format for manipulating resources over the HTTP protocol, while GraphQL is a format that provides a query language and engine for flexible data acquisition and manipulation.
 Both are common means of sharing share and communicating information between different applications and services.
   - The OpenAPI specification is intended to support the design, description, documentation, and testing of RestAPI.
   - Swagger UI is a tool for visually reviewing API documentation and testing APIs based on the OpenAPI specification.

-- About running FastAPI
+- เกี่ยวกับ running FastAPI
   - Since we're using rye this time, we'll put `rye run`, but if you're not using rye, the following is the case.

   ```sh
   uvicorn main:app --reload